-Close to $(n\pi, 0)$ for n odd, the solutions are roughly hyperbolic in shape; along v_2 , they converge to the stationary point, while along v_1 , they diverge from the stationary point.
-The solutions of the linearized equation tend to infinity along v_1 .
+Close to $(n\pi, 0)$ for n odd, the solutions are roughly hyperbolic in shape; along $v_2$ , they converge to the stationary point, while along $v_1$ , they diverge from the stationary point.
+The solutions of the linearized equation tend to infinity along $v_1$ .
 The stationary point $(n\pi, 0)$ with n odd corresponds to the pendulum pointing vertically upwards.

-- From this information alone, we know the qualitative properties of the solutions of the linearized equation are as given in the phase plane diagram on the next page; the solutions of the original equation will closely follow these near the stable points: - On the y-axis, we have y' = 0, which means that everywhere on the y-axis (except at the stationary points), the solution must have a vertical tangent. - Solve $y'' = -\alpha^2 \sin y = 0$, so $y = n\pi$; thus, at $y = n\pi$, the derivative of y' is zero, so the tangent to the curve is horizontal. - If the initial value of $|\dot{y_2}|$ is sufficiently large, the solutions of the linearized equation no follow longer closed curves; this corresponds to the pendulum going "over the top" rather than oscillating back and forth.
-From the physical properties of the pendulum, we can see this is also true for the solutions of the nonlinear equation, but this is probably a coincidence; there is no guarantee that a nonlinear equation will behave like its linearization far from the stationary points.
+- From this information alone, we know the qualitative properties of the solutions are as given in the phase plane diagram on the next page: - On the y-axis, we have y' = 0, which means that everywhere on the y-axis (except at the stationary points), the solution must have a vertical tangent. - For $y = n\pi$ , we have so the derivative of y' is zero, so the tangent to the curve is horizontal.